aaronmams/jekyll-now/_posts/2017-01-27-Initial thoughts on Genetic Programming.md

 constantFactorySet1 <- constantFactorySet(function() rnorm(1))

 #Defining the 'fitness' function
-#this part is specific to the evaluation of the function sin(x)
+#this part is specific to the evaluation of the function x^2+x+1
-#   over the interval -pi:pi
+#   over the interval -1:1
 interval1 <- seq(from=-1,to=1,by=0.1)
 fitnessFunction1 <- function(f)rmse(f(interval1),(interval1*interval1)+interval1+1)